atulpandey02/stock-market-data-pipeline/README.md

 </p>

-⚡ **Enterprise-grade end-to-end data engineering project** that processes real-time and historical stock market data.
-Built with **Kafka, Spark, Airflow, MinIO, Snowflake, and Docker**, it demonstrates modern streaming + batch architectures.
-The pipeline ingests, transforms, and loads data into a **cloud warehouse** for analytics and reporting.
-Includes **scalable orchestration, fault tolerance, and data quality checks**, making it **production-ready and portfolio-worthy**.
+**Enterprise-grade end-to-end data engineering project** for processing **real-time and historical stock market data**.
+Built with **Kafka, Spark, Airflow, MinIO, Snowflake, and Docker**, it demonstrates **modern streaming and batch architectures by ingesting, transforming, and loading data into a cloud warehouse with scalable orchestration, fault tolerance, and data quality checks**.

 ![Architecture Overview](./images/Architecture_Diagram.jpeg)